uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 For a given child, we will require that timestamps uniquely identify samples.
-For example, if the server already has a sample with the timestamp `2024-04-10T22:49:48+12:00` for child A, and the client sends a *new* sample with the same timestamp[^1], then the server will reject that sample.
+For example, if the server already has a sample with the timestamp `2024-04-10T22:49:48+12:00` for child A, and the client sends a *new* sample with the same timestamp[^1] for child A, then the server will reject that sample.

 ## User Roles